Agile and Lean are two popular methods in the project management world that help teams deliver faster, more sustainable results.

 But the differences between Lean and Agile are not over.

-So Lean or Agile?
+So Lean or Agile, can a software help?

 It is difficult to say which methodology is better.
 This is something that people must understand for themselves and also depends on the organization and the type of project that must be developed.